Counselling Twickenham, Whitton I work with:

 Or email me first

-Mindfulness is about being present in the moment - developing a sense of your embodied experience and focussing on the flow of physical sensations and feelings, rather than dwelling on past or anticipating the future (M. Williams, 2011).
-As a psychotherapist in Whitton, EnduringMind, I help clients to cultivate a state of relaxed concentration so they can step-back and reflect on life, regaining their self-awareness.
-Mindfulness is a simple way of being; available to all of us - a condition that is hard-wired into the human brain.
+Mindfulness is about being in the present moment.
+In mindfulness you learn to develop a better sense of self-awareness - focussing on the flow of physical sensations and feelings, rather than dwelling on the past or anticipating the future (M. Williams, 2011).
+As a psychotherapist in Whitton, EnduringMind, I help clients to cultivate a state of mind through relaxed concentration, so they can step-back and reflect on their wellbeing.
+Mindfulness is a way of being.
+It is not about attaining nirvana or enlightenment; or the perfect metitative state.
+Mindfulness is available to all of us - a condition that is hard-wired into the human brain, but needs to be learned through constant practice before it becomes instinctive, just like any new skill or exercise.
 Even as babies we practice it instinctively to make sense of our world - using our instincts and bodily sensations to guide us.

-In the midst of a crisis you may not have come up with a satisfactory answer – either because you were easily distracted or caught up in events.
+In the midst of a crisis you may not have come up with a satisfactory answer – either because you were too distracted or too caught up in events to notice.
 Not having ample space and time to reflect on our lives, comes at a great cost in the modern world.
-It means we often ignore the build-up of intense emotions or physical sensations associated with stress until it's too late.
-By then we feel overwhelmed, exhausted or suffer a breakdown.
-But rarely step off the treadmill to take care of our health and wellbeing.
-Often we don't have time to sit and relax, have a quiet conversation with a friend, or enjoy the restfulness of sleep.
-This might lead to an accumulation of stress, angry outbursts, emotional withdrawal or conflict with friends and family.
+It means we often ignore the build-up of stress, anxiety or excessive worrying until it's too late.
+By then we can feel overwhelmed, exhausted or even suffer a breakdown.
+But we rarely step off the treadmill long enough to take care of our health and wellbeing.
+Often we don't have time to sit and relax, or have a quiet conversation with a friend, or enjoy the restfulness of sleep.
+This might lead to an accumulation of stress, anger and anxiety that cause us to withdraw or enter into conflict with friends and family.

 At Counselling Twickenham, EnduringMind, if clients wish to I can help them improve their self-awareness and transform their lives using various techniques.
 It is not a panacea or mastered by experts.
 It is something quite ordinary which requires only effort to practice and develop in our everyday lives.
 Not something you need to fret about, but something easiy embraced in everyday life.
 Let me give you an example.